yannayk/CLS_twins_Rfiles/README.txt

 * To start *

 Download the content of this project and open "Twin CLS Project - R files.Rproj" with R studio.
-Relevant libraries are listed in the code, otherwise no additional files are required to run all of the code within.
+Relevant libraries are listed in the code, otherwise no additional files are required to run all of the included code.

 * Folders *